redblade7/smtoomuch/README.md

 Instead, #5388 and #5389 begin with "(You know you're obsessed with Sailor Mercury when...)"

 (6) In the English fortune files, special and unicode characters were replaced for compatibility with non-unicode terminals.
-This also required me to cut off the name of the author of #4192-#4195.
-(You can see the author's name in the book files.)
+This also required me to cut off the name of the authors of #4192-#4195 and #V11.
+(You can see their names in the book files.)
 Other than adding delimiters between individual lines, the German fortune files were left alone.

 (7) The German fortune files (smtoomuch-de) are provided as a courtesy, with no installation mechanism or instructions provided.